Melissa George: Personal life

 In 1998, George met actor and film director Claudio Dabed in Bali.
 They married in 2000, and lived in Buenos Aires.
-In 2011, they announced their divorce.
+By 2011, the couple had divorced.

-In 2011, George met French entrepreneur Jean David Blanc (son of musician Serge Blanc), the founder of AlloCiné, at a BAFTA awards party.
+In 2011, George met French entrepreneur Jean-David Blanc (son of musician Serge Blanc), the founder of AlloCiné, at a BAFTA awards party.
 Together they have two sons, Raphaël (b.
 2014) and Solal (b.
 2015).
 In September 2016, George separated from Blanc following allegations of domestic abuse that purportedly occurred at their home in Paris.
-George was hospitalised with head and neck injuries, and both Blanc and George received domestic assault charges over the incident, with Blanc saying George instigated the confrontation.
-Blanc was ordered to pay George €1,000 in damages, and she €1 to him.
+Jean-David Blanc was found innocent and discharged on February 5, 2021.
+George meanwhile was convicted and charged for false and malicious prosecution, defamation, using false certificates in courts, and domestic violence.

-Shortly after the incident, George attempted to fly to the United States with the couple's two sons for a work arrangement, but was prevented from doing so by French authorities after Blanc alleged she was attempting to kidnap their children.
-George denied this, and said she had intended to return to France with the children after finishing the work engagement.
-In a 2017 interview on Sunday Night, George said she and Blanc had shared custody of the children, but that she felt trapped in France, unable to move freely between countries with her children; the custody arrangement made between the parties required that Blanc provide written consent before the couple's children were allowed to leave the country.
-She also alleged during the program that she believed Blanc had private detectives hired to follow her around Paris.
-Blanc denied George's allegations.
-In 2017, she stated she had resumed working in the United States, on the series The First, and flew between both countries to "spend the maximum time" with her children.
+Shortly after the incident, George attempted to fly to the United States with the couple's two sons, but was prevented from doing so by French authorities after Blanc alleged she was attempting to kidnap their children.
+George denied this, and said she had intended to return to France with the children.
+After investigations and trials, George was convicted and charged to a six months prison probation for attempted child abduction.
+In a 2017 interview, George said she and Blanc had shared custody of the children, but that she felt trapped in France, unable to move freely between countries with her children; the custody arrangement made between the parties required that Blanc provide written consent before the couple's children were allowed to leave the country.

 George became a naturalised American citizen in 2008.
+In 2017, she stated she had resumed working in the United States, on the series The First, and flew between both countries to "spend the maximum time" with her children.
+She gave birth in March 2024 to her third child.
+The father is not publicly known.